nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 CSS creates the `presentation layer`, it defines how the content will appear when someone accesses it.
 The conventional way to view a web page is with a regular web browser, of course, but that’s only one of many possible access methods.
 A CSS file's extension is **.css**

 *Html And CSS Are The Building Blocks Of Web Development, So It’s Important To Know These Two Technologies Really Well.
-Together They Form The Bare Bones Of A Web Page, So Being Able To Write Custom Html And Css Is An Extremely Important Skill.
-It's Also Very Important To Understand How These Two Technologies Work Together: Html Sets The Structure On The Page And Css Styles The Way It Looks.*
+Together They Form The Bare Bones Of A Web Page, So Being Able To Write Custom HTML And CSS Is An Extremely Important Skill.
+It's Also Very Important To Understand How These Two Technologies Work Together: HTML Sets The Structure Of The Page And CSS Styles The Way It Looks.*

 #### 3. Javascript (JS)
 > JavaScript is a programming language that helps make a web page interactive.
 When you view a slideshow or get annoying pop-up ads, that’s JavaScript.
 If you see your Facebook Timeline update or Google autocomplete a search term, that’s JavaScript. -[Skillcrush]

 JavaScript is the third and final pillar of modern web development (the other two being HTML and CSS).
 JavaScript is the most advanced language of all three which enables us to interact with users in form of sliders, drop-down menus, quizzes, and many more interactive elements where sky is the limit.
 It’s what makes modern web the interactive, animated, vibrant place that it is.
 When a user requests an HTML page with JavaScript in it, the script is sent to the browser and it's up to the browser to do the "magic" with it.
 JavaScript is *NOT* the same as Java.
 Their names may be similar, purely for marketing reasons, but they are two completely different programming languages.
-An JS file's extension is **.js**
+A JS file's extension is **.js**

 The `behavior layer` involves real-time user interaction with the document.
 This is usually handled by Javacript.
 The interaction can be anything from a trivial validation that ensures a required field is filled in before an email subscription form can be submitted, to sophisticated web applications that work much like ordinary desktop programs.